Essential Concepts for Mastering OOP (Object-Oriented Programming)

 To Kill a Mockingbird by Harper Lee

-In this example, the Library contains Books, but the Books can exist even if the Library is destroyed.
+In this example, the library contains books, but books can exist even if they are destroyed.

 Composition